-The fire is designed to operate correctly with the coals supplied when assembled according to the instructions.
-Never add to the twenty-two coals, or change them for a different type.
-Never throw rubbish or other matter onto the coal bed.
+The fire is designed to operate correctly with the coals supplied when assembled according to these instructions.
+Never add to the fifteen coals or change them for a different type.
+NEVER throw rubbish or other matter onto the coal bed.

-FITTING THE DECORATIVE FRAME AND FRONT
+10.0 FITTING THE DECORATIVE FRAME AND FRONT